-As survivors grapple with the massive recovery ahead, Americares emergency team continues to expand relief efforts with local partners that have already received more than 100 shipments of medicine and supplies.
-Americares has now provided more than $9.7 million worth of medicines, supplies and financial assistance to 40 partners in disaster-affected communities to across Texas, from Corpus Christi to Port Arthur, including Houston, Beaumont, and many other affected communities.
+Nearly 6 months after Hurricane Harvey first struck Texas, Americares Houston team continues to expand relief efforts with local partners that have already received more than 126 shipments of medicine and supplies, including enough to fill more than 140,000 prescriptions.
+Americares has now provided more than $10 million worth of medicines, supplies and financial assistance to 50 partners in disaster-affected communities to across Texas, from Corpus Christi to Port Arthur, including Houston, Beaumont, and many other affected communities.
 We have helped 9 local health centers replace damaged medicines, restore health services disrupted by the storm, and expand service in disaster affected communities.
-Support is being provided to three health centers to expand mobile medical services for disaster survivors who lack access.
-Beginning in November, Americares is ramping up mental health and psychosocial support for disaster survivors, focusing on building MHPSS capacity at safety net health centers and helping health care providers deal with trauma.
+Support has been provided to three health centers for mobile medical services for disaster survivors who lack access.
+Americares has launched its Hurricane Harvey Mental Health and Psychosocial Support Services Program, providing Psychological First Aid (PFA) training for partners operating mobile medical units.
 Photo: Annie Mulligan

 In the midst of disaster, survivors require medicine for acute and chronic conditions, and Americares has provided a range, including asthma medicine, tetanus vaccine and, in the week following Harvey’s deluge, enough insulin to provide a month’s supply for more than 1,000 diabetic patients in the disaster-affected area.
 Through the City of Houston Department of Health, Americares donated wheelchairs, walkers as well as medicine to the city’s mega-shelters, including the George R. Brown Convention Center, where more than 10,000 people sought refuge.